mongodb/specifications/source/bson-corpus/bson-corpus.rst

 Extended JSON parser and verify that doing so yields an Extended JSON parsing error.

-Drivers MUST also parse the Extended JSON input using a regular JSON parser (not an Extended JSON one) and verify the input is parsed successfully.
+Drivers SHOULD also parse the Extended JSON input using a regular JSON parser (not an Extended JSON one) and verify the input is parsed successfully.
 This serves to verify that the ``parseErrors`` test cases are testing Extended JSON-specific error conditions and that they do not have, for example, unintended syntax